 Climate change adaptation or mitigation strategies developed during management planning should be considered in setting fire management direction.
 Fire regimes are expected to change with an increase in the frequency, intensity and severity of fires in many parts of the province (Wotton et al. 2005, McDermid et al. 2015).
-Planning teams should consider the impacts of climate change on the provincial park or conservation reserve and how the current and future fire regimes could affect management interests.
+Planning teams should consider the impacts of climate change on the provincial park or conservation reserve and how changes in the fire regime could affect management interests.